catyphram/tcs_notifier/README.md

 * Popup Button URL
 URL that will open in a new window when clicked on the Button in the Popup-Window.
 * Notification Title
-Title of the desktop notification displayed above the item list.
+Title of the desktop notification, displayed above the item list.
 * Enable Notifications
 Whether to display a desktop notification or not when new data is available.